After quake Turkish villagers fear white death

 Sat outside a large white tent provided by the Turkish Red Crescent, while his wife brewed tea on a stove inside, Ogunc said too many people were being crammed together.

 "The most urgent thing we need is more tents.
-Six families have to squeeze into this," he said pointing inside the tent that was some 5 meters (15 feet) across.
+Six families have to squeeze into this," he said pointing inside the tent that was some 5 metres (15 feet) across.

 "Last night it rained and we couldn't light the stove.
 It was freezing, said Ogunc.
 "Our cars freeze, it's normal that people freeze to death too."